hannahnmcdonald/RegexTutorial/gist.md

 ## Resources

-Below are some of the helpful resources used in the making of this tutorial:
+Below are some of the helpful resources that helped me understand Regex and were helpful in the making of this tutorial:

 [Request-Response: A Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/computer-science/regex-tutorial)